-- Flavorings - vanilla extract or paste are always my first option because they are natural (as opposed to artificial essences).
-But the sky's the limit if you want to add citrus zest, other extracts, spices.
+- Flavorings: vanilla extract or paste are always my first option for a classic cheesecake.
+But the sky's the limit if you want to add citrus zest, other extracts, spices, or a tablespoon of liqueur.

 Preparing the pan

 I line the bottom of my cake pan with aluminum paper.
 This makes it super easy to remove.